freeCodeCamp/freeCodeCamp/curriculum/challenges/english/21-a2-english-for-developers/learn-how-to-talk-about-hobbies-and-interests/657fff0bfb6a28f1d70fa9ef.md

 The expression `I appreciate it, but` is used to express gratitude for an offer or gesture while politely declining or stating a personal limitation or preference.

+For example, if your friend offers to help you with coding challenge, and you're thankful but want to try it on your own first, you might say, `I appreciate it, but I want to give it a shot by myself first.`

 # --fillInTheBlank--

 ## --sentence--